OpenCyphal/pycyphal/docs/pages/demo.rst

 If you don't have Yakut installed on your system yet, install it now by following its documentation.

-Yakut (also) needs to know where the DSDL files are located, this is done via the ``CYPHAL_PATH`` environment variable:
+Yakut also needs to know where the DSDL files are located, this is specified via the same ``CYPHAL_PATH`` environment variable:

 .. code-block:: sh